 Load the glute and explode to hop the standing leg off of the floor.
 Focus on landing by rolling through the foot toe, ball, heel and activating the glutes as you do so.
 Repeat for about 30 seconds at high intensity on both sides.

 Why this exercise is good for this phase of your menstrual cycle: The ovulatory phase is marked by an energetic high and readiness to get up and go hard.
-Allow yourself the space to push further than you have during the rest of your face with interval training and harder, faster, sweatier workouts.
+Allow yourself the space to push further than you have during the rest of your cycle.
+Try interval training and harder, faster, sweatier workouts.

 Using a P.band, resistance band in hands, or your body’s resistance, begin with the feet flat and separated.

 Squeeze the band and row your outside arm as you allow the hips to rotate open.
 Repeat on both sides, 8 reps each.